NicolasSponton/PandemicForecasting---BackEnd/README.md

 <a name="readme-top"></a>
-## About The Project
+## Pandemic Forecasting

-Covid Daily Cases Forecasting App
+Covid Daily Cases Forecasting App - Back End
 Generated files are stored in the 'files' folder